What are varicose veins?

 What causes varicose veins?

-Varicose veins may occur for no identified reason.
+Varicose vein disease may occur for no identified reason.
 However, there are several factors that may increase your risk of developing varicose veins, such as:

 What are the risks of varicose veins?